Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Introduction

-Solving the stochastic filtering problem formulated as a continuous-time inference procedure dates from the very seminal work by Stratonovich \citep{Stratonovich1959}, Kushner \citep{Kushner1964} and Zakai \citep{Zakai1969} on the filtering theory.
-The most popular instance of such filters is the so-called Kalman-Bucy filter \citep{Bucy1968}, that combines a continuous-time prediction step with a discrete-time measurement update step, under the assumption that the processes involved are linear Gaussian.
-More general filters directly approximate solutions to the Kushner-Stratonovich equation either by a finite-dimensional density parametrisation \citep{BeneS1981,Daum1986} or by Monte Carlo methods \citep{Crisan1999,Crisan1999a,Crisan2010}.
+Techniques for continuous-time processes stem from the seminal work by Stratonovich \citep{Stratonovich1959}, Kushner \citep{Kushner1964} and Zakai \citep{Zakai1969} on filtering theory.
+The most popular instance of such filters is the so-called Kalman-Bucy filter \citep{Bucy1968}, the continuous-time counterpart of the Kalman filter.
+More general filters directly approximate solutions to the Kushner-Stratonovich equation either by a finite-dimensional density parameterization \citep{BeneS1981,Daum1986} or by Monte Carlo methods \citep{Crisan1999,Crisan1999a,Crisan2010}.
 Other important finite-order filters that appeal to an unusual formalism of multiple stochastic integrals \citep{Budhiraja1996,Budhiraja1997} are worth mentioning as well.